 The second base of Maslow’s hierarchy of needs is about safety and security.
 This need is one of the most essential needs in a human’s life.
-Sense of security is the prerequisite for the success of a design or an urban space.
-Because the feeling of insecurity and fear of being the victim can exclude some spaces from the flow of life and disperse people off from them.
-On the other hand, social life with interactions and a sense of belonging can make people feel secured and also reduce the crime rate.
+A sense of security is the prerequisite for the success of a design or an urban space.
+Because the feeling of insecurity and fear of being the victim can exclude some spaces from the flow of life and disperse people from them.
+On the other hand, social life with interactions and a sense of belonging can make people feel secure and also reduce the crime rate.

 Evaluating the security of a place should implement by collecting and analyzing qualitative and quantitative data.
 The suitable solutions should be determined according to the type of the spaces’ problems and be implemented with the participation of Authorities, Beneficiaries, and society.

 The safety of space is an essential factor to determine the level and the ways that different social groups are using a space.
 Most urban spaces can be converted into safer and healthier places, just by changing the design or function of the place.
 Prioritization of pedestrian movements on the street through design and planning is one the most effective ways to increase the safety of users of the space.

 The Physical And Mental Health of Residents

 Public art is different from the kind of art that is created for the museum